TheElevatedOne/dock.elevated.ovh/README.md

       3. `echo "something"` - print text to console, `echo "something" >> <file>` - append/add text to a file
       4. You can use the tab key to autocomplete paths in the console, ex. `cd stab + <TAB> -> cd stable-diffusion-webui`
       5. `chmod +x <file>` - change file's mode/permissions, `+x` allow file to be executed
+      6. You can stop a command you ran by pressing `CTRL+C`
    2. #### A1111 & Forge
       1. ```bash
          cd ~